 - salt & pepper *to taste

 - Place eggs into a medium sized sauce pan and cover with cold water by an inch.
 Leave uncovered and bring to a rolling boil.
 Once boiling cover and take off heat.
 Let sit in hot water for 10 min and then drain.
-Submerged eggs into ice water.
+Submerge eggs into ice water.

 - When cooled gently crack eggs on countertop and peel.
 Cut into chunks and place into medium sized mixing bowl.